 Gluten-Free Potato Gnocchi

 Homemade gnocchi is delicious—and much easier to make than you think.
 Gluten Free & More’s test kitchen tweaked Mary Capone's wonderful recipe to create an egg-free option.
 (It works great!)
-Serve gnocchi with your favorite gluten-free Italian-style tomato sauce.
+Serve gluten-free gnocchi with your favorite gluten-free Italian-style tomato sauce.
 For vegan gnocchi, omit the Italian-style sausage.
 Avoiding tomatoes?
 Top gnocchi with our delicious beet-based sauce.

 1½ pounds (about 4 medium) baking potatoes